 Compensation and Management Resources Committee

 This Committee establishes and administers the compensation policies and remuneration levels for the executive officers and managers of the Corporation and reviews such levels for certain senior executive officers of the Corporation’s subsidiaries.
-This function includes reviewing and making recommendations to the board in respect of the Corporation's compensation plans and equity-based programs, including the stock option plan and the Management Investment Plan.
+This function includes reviewing and making recommendations to the Board in respect of the Corporation’s compensation plans and equity-based programs, including the Corporation’s Stock Option Plan and the Management Investment Plan.
 Further information as to the Committee’s responsibilities and processes is detailed under “Compensation Discussion and Analysis” below.
-The Committee’s recommendations are submitted to and reviewed by the board of directors.
+The Committee’s recommendations are submitted to and reviewed by the Board of Directors.
 The Committee also reviews and approves the Corporation’s disclosure with respect to executive compensation.
-The Compensation and Management Resources Committee met four times in 2011 with all members present for each meeting.
-The Committee is scheduled to meet four times in 2012.
+The Compensation and Management Resources Committee met four times in 2013 with all members present for each meeting.
+The Committee is scheduled to meet three times in 2014.

 Audit and Corporate Governance Committee

-The Audit and Corporate Governance Committee is composed of three directors, all of whom are independent directors as recommended by the Guidelines.
-These directors also meet the higher independence standard for audit committee members recommended by the Guidelines.
-The Committee reviews the financial qualifications of its members.
-All of the members of the Audit and Corporate Governance Committee are financially literate and at least one has the experience level of a financial expert, all as contemplated by the Guidelines.
-The Audit and Corporate Governance Committee met six times in 2011 with all members present for each meeting.
-The Committee is scheduled to meet four times during 2012.
+The Audit and Corporate Governance Committee is currently composed of four directors.
+Each member and proposed member is an independent director, including pursuant to the heightened independent requirements applicable to audit committee members under Canadian securities laws.
+The Committee reviews the financial qualifications of its members and has determined that each member and proposed member of the Audit and Corporate Governance Committee is financially literate and that at least one has the experience level of a financial expert, all as contemplated by applicable law.
+The Audit and Corporate Governance Committee met four times in 2013 with all members present for each meeting, except for Mr. Godsoe who missed one meeting.
+The Committee is scheduled to meet four times during 2014.
 Its responsibilities include the review and assessment of the Corporation’s external audit plan, the audit approach on subsidiary companies, accounting policies, internal controls, access granted to the Corporation’s records and co-operation by management in the audit process, accounting systems, financial risk management, adequacy of insurance coverage, and quarterly and annual financial reporting.
-The Audit and Corporate Governance Committee reviews the annual and quarterly consolidated financial statements, Management’s Discussion and Analysis of the financial results, the external auditor’s report and press releases on earnings and reports its findings to the board of directors for consideration when approving the annual and quarterly financial statements for issuance to the shareholders.
+The Audit and Corporate Governance Committee reviews the annual and quarterly consolidated financial statements, Management’s Discussion and Analysis of the financial results, the external auditor’s report and press releases on earnings, reports its findings to the Board of Directors for consideration by the Board when approving the financial statements for issuance or, as appropriate, approves the issuance of quarterly financial statements pursuant to the authority delegated to it by the Board.
 The Audit and Corporate Governance Committee meets without the presence of management, except at the Committee’s invitation, and has direct access to representatives of the auditors.
 The Committee is responsible for assessing the independence of the auditors and sets the criteria for non-audit services the external auditor is prohibited from providing.
 The Committee has a broad responsibility for reviewing and monitoring the Corporation’s corporate governance policies and related disclosures.
 The Committee also annually reviews the adequacy and forms of compensation for directors.
 This review is completed with reference periodically to outside surveys of directors’ compensation for corporations of similar size and complexity.
 The Committee monitors compliance with the Corporation’s Code of Business Conduct and Ethics and would consider and determine any proposed waiver for the benefit of the Corporation’s directors or senior officers.

 Director Recruitment and Performance Review

-The board of directors on the board as proposed is ten, which is considered by the board to be an appropriate size to facilitate effective decision-making.
-The entire board, seven out of ten of the members of which are independent, acts as a nominating committee in identifying and recruiting new members to the board.
-The board considers the competencies and skills that the board, as a whole, should possess, evaluates the competencies and skills of each current board member and then determines the competencies, skills and other qualities for new directors and assesses prospective new directors against that framework.
+The number of directors on the Board as proposed is eleven, which is considered by the Board to be an appropriate size to facilitate effective decision-making.
+The entire Board, eight out of eleven of the members or proposed members of which are independent, acts as a nominating committee in identifying and recruiting new members to the Board.
+The Board considers the competencies and skills that the Board, as a whole, should possess, evaluates the competencies and skills of each current Board member and then determines the competencies, skills and other qualities for new directors and assesses prospective new directors against that framework.
+This ongoing analysis and assessment has lead to the nomination of an additional director, Ms. Arianna Huffington, who will both complement and augment the mix of skills represented on the full Board.

-The board has continuing education for directors, including advice to the Audit and Corporate Governance Committee members on a timely and continuing basis of changes in accounting principles, regulatory and governance matters.
-Other sessions are provided that are of more general benefit to all the directors.
-To enhance the directors’ knowledge and understanding of Onex’ businesses, certain meetings of the board include presentations by the chief executive officers of Onex’ major operating companies.
+The Board encourages continuing education for directors, including advice to the Audit and Corporate Governance Committee members on a timely and continuing basis of changes in accounting principles, regulatory and governance matters.
+To enhance the directors’ knowledge and understanding of Onex’ businesses, certain meetings of the Board include presentations by the chief executive officers of Onex’ major operating companies as described in further detail above.